BHazel/bwhazel-info-web-site/README.md

 This repository contains the source code for my info web site, including legal and technical details.

+## ARCHIVE NOTICE _(12/04/2025)_

+This site has now closed and all content merged into my main web site.
+The source code can be found [here](https://github.com/bhazel/bwhazel-portfolio-web-site.git).
+As such, this repository has been archived.

 ## Technologies

 * Material for MkDocs